one-among-us/data/people/Dethelly/page.en.md

 On January 22nd, 2024, she went back to her hometown, Chongqing, and regained contact with A.

-(According to her mother who worked away from Chongqing, when she just returned home, she seemed happy in Wechat.)
+(According to her mother who worked away from Chongqing, when she just returned home, she seemed happy in WeChat.)

 But the reality is the opposite.